amonbenson/goat/README.md

 Start the "XLaunch" Application.
 Select **"Multiple windows"** and **Display number 0**.
 Click next twice and leave all the default settings.
 Now the X server is running in the background and waiting for clients.

 ### Starting the debugger
 Back in your VSCode project, press <kbd>F5</kbd> to launch the debugger.
-If everything goes well, this should automatically build an ubuntu external with debug flags (`make clean alldebug`), get the ip address of your host machine to set the `DISPLAY` environment variable and finally launch pure data.
+If everything goes well, this should automatically build an ubuntu external with debug flags (`make clean alldebug`), get the ip address of your host machine to set the `DISPLAY` environment variable and finally launch Pure Data.

 You can now set breakpoints in your project.
-Keep in mind, that breakpoints will stay greyed out until the external's shared library is loaded, e. g. until you add your first "helloworld" object box in pd.
+Keep in mind, that breakpoints will stay greyed out until the external's shared library is loaded, e. g. until you add your first "helloworld" object box in Pd.